FainaVera/AI-Powered-Maternal-and-Child-Health-Application/README.md

 ## Usage

 1. **Register/Login**: Create an account or log in to access features
-2. **Add Patients**: Register pregnant lady or child records
+2. **Add patients**: Register pregnant lady or child records
 3. **Appointments**: Track next appointment
-4. **Monitor Growth**: Track child growth through WHO-based evaluations
-5. **AI Tips**: Receive personalized nutrition and care recommendations for each child given by AI
+4. **Monitor growth with tips from AI**: Track child growth through WHO-based evaluations and receive personalized nutrition and care recommendations for each child through groq Llama 3 API.
-6. **Language Support**: Select preferred language from dropdown
+5. **Language support**: Select preferred language from dropdown